HouyemDev/otp-authenticator/readme.txt

 == Integrations ==

-Although OTP Authenticator is designed to work out of the box with most combinations of WordPress plugins and themes, there are some edge cases necessitating integration, with code included in the core files of OTP Authenticator executing under certain conditions.
+Although Tunisie SMS Authenticator is designed to work out of the box with most combinations of WordPress plugins and themes, there are some edge cases necessitating integration, with code included in the core files of Tunisie SMS Authenticator executing under certain conditions.

-Integrations added to core are limited to popular plugins and themes: any extra code specific to a handful of installations require a separate custom integration plugin not shared with the community (decision at the discretion of the OTP Authenticator plugin author).
+Integrations added to core are limited to popular plugins and themes: any extra code specific to a handful of installations require a separate custom integration plugin not shared with the community (decision at the discretion of the Tunisie SMS Authenticator plugin author).

-If such need for plugin integration arises, website administrators may contact the author of OTP Authenticator to become a patron.
+If such need for plugin integration arises, website administrators may contact the author of Tunisie SMS Authenticator to become a patron.

 **All integrations are to be funded by plugin users, with downpayment and delivery payment, at the plugin author's discretion, without exception**.
 The patron in return may be credited with their name (or company name) and a link to a page of their choice in the plugin's Changelog.